European shares jump as coronavirus deaths slow

-"Signs of a slowdown in the epidemic in Europe have certainly been more stable, although we still have a very high number of cases," said Simona Gambarini, markets economist at Capital Economics.
-"It's still early to say whether this is really a turning point because there might be a sense that there has been a slowdown, but then there is a flare up later on."
+The benchmark STOXX 600 index was up 2.8%, after ending Friday with its sixth weekly decline in seven as the health crisis stalled business activity and prompted firms to suspend dividends and share buybacks.
+British aero-engine maker Rolls Royce jumped 15.6% after losing more than half its value this year, as it added a new line of credit, boosting its overall liquidity to 6.7 billion pounds ($8.25 billion), even though it suspended its dividend for the first time since 1987.

-The STOXX 600 index has lost more than $3 trillion in market value since February on fears of a global recession as entire sectors teetered on the brink of collapse, prompting companies to suspend dividends and share buybacks to shore up cash.
-Norwegian Air fell 5.2% after saying its passenger volume plunged 60% year-on-year in March as a virtual halt in business and holiday travel forced airlines to ground their fleet.
+Peugeot-owner PSA gained 8.7% after announcing a further 3 billion euros ($3.3 billion) worth of loans on top of undrawn credit lines of the same amount.
+The STOXX 600 index has lost more than $3 trillion in market value since February on fears of a global recession as entire sectors teetered on the brink of collapse.
+U.S. jobless claims soared past a record 6 million last week, while Spain has shed 900,000 jobs since the lockdown began in mid March.

-Analysts now expect a European earnings recession to deepen this year despite extraordinary fiscal and monetary stimulus globally, as lockdowns remain in place to curb the spread of the coronavirus.
+Analysts now expect a European earnings recession to deepen this year despite extraordinary fiscal and monetary stimulus globally, with Goldman Sachs predicting a 38.4% slump in euro area real GDP in the second quarter.
 "To successfully re-open economies without fear of subsequent mini shutdowns, we will need the antibody test rolled out so that a certain part of the population can work through regardless of the state of the viral spread," said Jim Reid, strategist at Deutsche Bank.

 "That will be the real breakthrough until we get a vaccine."
 Gains for UK's FTSE 100 were capped by reports that British Prime Minister Boris Johnson was in the hospital due to persistent coronavirus symptoms, 10 days after testing positive.

-Peugeot-owner PSA jumped 6.7% after announcing a further 3 billion euros ($3.3 billion) worth of loans on top of existing reserves of the same amount.
-Finnish department store owner Stockmann plunged 32.5% after saying it had decided to file for a corporate restructuring due to the drop in customer volumes caused by the coronavirus outbreak.
+Legal & General Group surged 19.2%, recovering sharply from last week's losses after the insurer said it planned to pay its 2019 dividend even after a European Union regulator said insurers should temporarily halt payouts.
+Finnish department store owner Stockmann plunged 31.2% after saying it had decided to file for a corporate restructuring due to the drop in customer volumes caused by the coronavirus outbreak.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)